Ordering Splitflap v0.7

 - Go to and sign up for an account.

 - the SVG file from above.
-Confirm the dimensions match the values above, and check that blue lines are set for “Cutting” and black fill is set for “Area Engraving” (or turn this off)
+Confirm the dimensions match the values above, and check that blue lines are set for “Cutting” and black fill is set for “Area Engraving” (or turn this off to skip engraved features)

 - Select a material - or are recommended — choose 3.0mm (0.12 inches) thickness.
 Make sure to check the material’s maximum size against the dimensions provided next to the file links above; some materials may be too small to order the 4x versions.